 HDI PCB with microvias or with aspect ratio > 7.

-1 No-flow prepreg and 85NT have high thermal expansion in Z-direction.
-The thermal expansion is the driver for barrel crack and therefore necessitates IST testing.
+1 For no-flow prepreg and 85NT, and other materials, with high thermal expansion in Z-direction: the thermal expansion is the driver for barrel crack and therefore necessitates IST testing.

 2 See Table B-6 for an example of a build-up report with as-designed insulation distance.